Elecampane

 Elecampane has a taste of ACRID, BITTER and a temperature of WARM.”

-Elecampane (Inula helenium) has a long history of medicinal use, particularly in European herbal traditions, dating back to ancient Greece and Rome.
+Elecampane has a long history of medicinal use, particularly in European herbal traditions, dating back to ancient Greece and Rome.
 Traditionally, elecampane has been used as a remedy for respiratory issues, such as coughs, bronchitis, and tuberculosis, due to its expectorant and antimicrobial properties.
 It was also historically valued as a digestive aid and for its ability to soothe gastrointestinal disorders.

 Modern Clinical Uses Herbalists and naturopaths currently use elecampane primarily as an expectorant and antimicrobial for respiratory infections.
 Its root is often included in formulations to treat chronic coughs, bronchitis, and other respiratory complaints, particularly when a warming, drying action is needed.
 It is also sometimes used for digestive disorders, including bloating and dyspepsia, because of its carminative properties.